Azure/azure-sdk-for-c/sdk/samples/iot/README.md

     cd .\vcpkg\
     .\bootstrap-vcpkg.bat
     .\vcpkg.exe install --triplet x64-windows-static curl[winssl] cmocka paho-mqtt # Update triplet per your system

-    # Add openssl.exe to PATH.
-NOT RECOMMENDED to use for production-level code.
-    where.exe /r . openssl.exe
-    $env:PATH=$env:PATH + ';<FULL PATH to vcpkg>\installed\x64-windows-static\tools\openssl' # Update complete path as needed
     ```

-- Have the latest version of [CMake](https://cmake.org/download) installed.
+- Have OpenSSL installed.

-  - For Linux based systems, untar and install:
+    Linux:

     ```bash
-      sudo apt-get purge cmake
-      sudo tar -xvzf cmake-<latest-version>.tar.gz
-      cd cmake-<latest-version>/
-      sudo ./bootstrap && make && sudo make install
+    sudo apt-get install openssl
     ```

-  - For Windows systems, use the installer.
+    Windows: OpenSSL will be installed by vcpkg as a dependency for Eclipse Paho. **WARNING: It is NOT recommended to use OpenSSL in production-level code on Windows or macOS.**

+    ```powershell
+    # NOT RECOMMENDED to use for production-level code.
+    $env:PATH=$env:PATH + ';<FULL PATH to vcpkg>\installed\x64-windows-static\tools\openssl' # Update complete path as needed.
+The triplet should match what was used for the vcpkg install.
+    ```

 ## Sample Descriptions